Desperate calls for help came hours before the Seoul crowd surge turned deadly

 The apologies follow growing public and media criticism that authorities have avoided taking responsibility for the tragedy, saying repeatedly that the police do not conduct crowd management for a spontaneous gathering without a clear organizer, like the Halloween crowd.

-They also come amid predictions that the tragedy can further weaken the public's support for President Yoon Suk Yeol, whose job approval rate fell below 30% for most of the past three months.
+They also come amid predictions that the tragedy can further weaken the public's support for President Yoon Suk Yeol, whose job approval rating fell below 30% for most of the past three months.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.